 Adverse Drug Reactions

-Prescription medications, while lifesaving in many cases, are a leading cause of harm.
-Adverse drug reactions (ADRs) lead to over 4.5 million emergency room visits annually in the United States, and they are the fourth leading cause of death.
+Prescription medications, while lifesaving in many cases are a leading cause of harm.
+Adverse drug reactions (ADRs) lead to over 4.5 million emergency room visits annually in the United States and are also the fourth leading cause of death.
 Over 100,000 people die each year in the U.S. from complications related to prescription drugs.
 Medications such as NSAIDs, used for managing pain, can cause gastrointestinal bleeding, while others may carry risks like cardiovascular events or severe allergic reactions.
 (5, 6)

 Surgical Complications

 Surgical interventions, even routine ones, come with inherent risks.
 Mortality rates for procedures like coronary artery bypass surgery can range from 2% to 5%, and complications such as infections, blood clots, and organ damage are not uncommon.
-Even worse, studies suggest that 10% to 20% of surgeries may be unnecessary, exposing patients to avoidable risks.
+Even worse, studies suggest that 10% to 20% of surgeries may be unnecessary, exposing patients to avoidable risks ass a result.
 (3, 7)

 Diagnostic Procedures

-While invaluable, diagnostic tools such as CT scans, X-rays, and biopsies are not risk-free.
+While valuable, CT scans, X-rays, and biopsies are not risk-free.
 Repeated exposure to diagnostic imaging can increase lifetime cancer risk, and invasive procedures like colonoscopies or angiograms can result in complications like bleeding or perforation.
 (8, 9)

 Hospital-Acquired Infections

 Hospitals, intended to be places of healing, can sometimes be sources of harm.
-One in 31 patients in the U.S. contracts a hospital-acquired infection (HAI), contributing to tens of thousands of deaths annually.
+One in 31 patients in the U.S. contracts a hospital-acquired infection (HAI) during their hospital stay, contributing to tens of thousands of deaths annually.
 (10)

 Why Chiropractic Care is a Safer Option for Many Conditions

-Compared to the risks involved with surgeries, medications, and diagnostic procedures, chiropractic care is a remarkably safe alternative for managing issues like back and neck pain.
-Chiropractors focus on non-invasive treatments that avoid the dangers associated with drugs or surgeries.
-This low-risk profile and high patient satisfaction rates make chiropractic care a valuable option for many individuals.
+Compared to the risks involved with surgeries, medications, and diagnostic procedures, chiropractic care is an extremely safe alternative for managing back pain, neck pain, and headaches.
+Because Chiropractors focus on safe, non-invasive treatments that avoid the dangers of drugs or surgeries.
+Because of the low risk of Chiropractic adjustments and high patient satisfaction rates, chiropractic care is a valuable option for many people.
 8

 Modern chiropractors are trained to identify red flags and contraindications to treatment, ensuring that care is tailored to each patient’s needs.
 They also collaborate with other healthcare providers, creating a holistic approach to patient wellness.